 Helpful sewing tips and a precept guide, rakusu pattern and photos of a completed rakusu are available at http://palousezen.org/jukai.html.

 Here are sample image showing the character of the various rings.

 (All these actual particular rings are in service.
-Email for current availability.)
+Email so we discuss wood choice and for current availability.)

 Birds Eye Maple with natural dark streaks.

 Birds Eye Maple